gto76/python-cheatsheet/README.md

 <set>.union(<set>)
 <set>.intersection(<set>)
 <set>.difference(<set>)
-<frozenset> - is hashable can be used as key in dictionary
+<frozenset> - Is hashable and can be used as key in dictionary
 ```

 Range